 The ADDIE model is used by many instructional designers in providing technology-based programs.
 It is effective in designing efficient, professionally developed, high-quality distance learning programs and it is increasingly being used for corporate training and e-learning as it is a valuable for complex and large-scale training programs.

-The team at Thinkific have created two good examples of how to implement an ADDIE training plan for a corporate environment.
-We have enhanced the training plans to go beyond eLearning and include other modalities such as instructor-led training and other modalities.
+Here are two examples of how to implement an ADDIE training plan for a corporate environment.
+We have enhanced the training plans to go beyond eLearning and include instructor-led training and other modalities.

 Analysis